-Send Yelena a message explaining your needs and you will receive a response by email.
+Send Yelena a message explaining your needs and you will receive a response shortly.
 Have you already emailed Yelena or another tutor?
 If so, you have an account!
 Sign in now

 Volgograd Academy of architecture and civil engineering, Volgograd, Russia (Civil engineering)

 My name s Yelena.
 I can tutor you or your child in various areas of math from elementary to Calculus.
 I love what I do and am very good at it.
 I have a MS degree from San Diego State University in Civil and Environmental Engineering and valid California Emergency Teaching Credentials.
 Previously, I have coached a math competition team in a middle school and also taught pre-algebra at a private school.
 I have worked and am working with many elementary/ middle/ high school students, as well as adults.
 I enjoy working with students of all abilities and helping them achieve a better understanding of both, the subjects and their applications.